-FFFF - EEEE - Р NNN - XX Facility Code (Optional) ı Equipment Functional Designation ı Process Area Equipment Number 1 Component Number
+FFFF - EEEE - Α NNN - XX Facility Code (Optional) ı Equipment Functional Designation ı Area Code Equipment Number 1 Component Number characters from Section 4.1.1.

 FFFF is the Facility Code, from Appendix A. The Facility Code will typically be number is not associated, allocate an equipment number.